In a recent paper, University St. Gallen graduate David Koelliker describes how legal consulting can be delivered in an automated form.

 “Legal operations will disruptively change jurisprudence,” David comments; by “using software solutions that are already available today, such as BRYTER, a software for automation based on decision trees, legal service providers can gain a strong position in the technology-driven legal market of tomorrow,” he adds.

 Legal automation by example

-To bolster his position, David used BRYTER to create an application that automates the process of examining claims of potential copyright infringement; the application is a prime example of how automation can be applied to a standardized legal decision framework.
+To bolster his position, David used BRYTER no-code app builder to create a self-service app that automates the process of examining claims of potential copyright infringement; the application is a prime example of how automation can be applied to a standardized legal decision framework.

-Excerpts of the backend view of the logic powering his application can be seen in the screenshot below; the application can be tested through an interface using this link.
+Excerpts of the backend view of the logic powering his application can be seen in the screenshot below.